micoo227/comp333-website/README.md

-# This is a website created by Michael Renda and Phearom Duong for the COMP 333 class at Wesleyan University.
+# This is a website created by Michael Renda for the COMP 333 class at Wesleyan University.